 To access the Eye tracking code, check VarjoGazeRay.

 This example also shows how eye tracking information can be logged into a file.
 Logged information includes information for frames, headset position and rotation, as well ass separate data for each eye’s pupil size, direction, and focus distance.
 All of the information is stored in the .csv file in /Assets/logs/ folder.

 To access the Gaze Logging code, check VarjoGazeLog.

 An example for accessing the Varjo headset’s Application button is demonstrated in the VarjoGazeCalibrationRequest file.

-When the user presses the Application Button or Space, an eye tracking calibration request is sent.
+When the user presses the Application button or Space, an eye tracking calibration request is sent.
 Calibration needs to be repeated every time the headset is taken off and put back on in order to ensure the best eye tracking performance.

 This example shows how to create a Unity Canvas UI for the headset.
-UI works by moving your head or using hand controllers.
+The UI works by moving your head or using hand controllers.
 Selections can be made with a keyboard, the headset’s Application button or the hand controller trigger.
 Buttons, toggles and dropdowns are supported.

-Controls for mixed reality related functionalities.
+This controls for mixed reality related functionalities.